n6ai/minze/docs/guide/index.md

 src/
 └─ lib/
    ├─ ...
-   └─ my-element.js // [!code ++]
+   └─ new-element.js // [!code ++]
 ```

 3. Paste the following code into the file.
-The component will be auto-registered with dash-case naming `my-element` inferred from the class name `MyElement`.
+The component will be auto-registered with dash-case naming `new-element` inferred from the class name `NewElement`.

 ::: warning
 Keep in mind to name your component classes in `PascalCase`, otherwise the auto-inferrence from class to `dash-case` element name will not work.